Selena Live!: Commercial performance

 Live! was released on May 4, 1993.
 It was certified gold (Latin type) by the Recording Industry Association of America for shipments of 100,000 copies in the United States its first year.
 On April 22, 1995, the album debuted at number 146 on the US Billboard 200 chart following Selena's murder the month prior.
 The album peaked at number 79 on May 13, 1995, before it slipped off the chart on June 3, 1995.
 Live! debuted at number four on the Top Latin Albums chart, it then peaked at number three within three months of its release.
 The album remained on the chart, taking the top 20 spots.
 Live! temporarily slipped off the charts and re-entered at number 47 in January 1995, before it went off the chart again.
 The album took the third spot on the chart following Selena's murder.
 A week later, the album peaked at number two before it hovered the top ten spots and then slipped off the charts a year later.
-In 1997, Live! was then certified double platinum (Latin type) for shipments of 200,000 copies.
+In 1995, Live! was then certified Gold for shipments of 500,000 copies.
 Live! debuted at number eight on the Latin Regional Mexican Albums chart, then slipped off the charts for nearly a month.
 It reentered and peaked at number one for seven consecutive weeks.
 The album remained in the top 10 for two years.
 The album went to number two following Selena's murder.
 Live! sold more than 250,000 copies in Mexico.